remarcmij/usingapis-qanda/week2/README.md

 ### Ruba Hasan

-1.What is the difference between PUT and PATCH?
+1. What is the difference between PUT and PATCH?

+    Answer: This topic is covered in the next module: NodeJS.
+However, the short answer is that PUT is used to completely _replace_ an existing entity in the backend, while PATCH is used to modify elements on an existing entity.

-2.How can we improve the speed of fetching and displaying data in the browser?
+2. How can we improve the speed of fetching and displaying data in the browser?

+    Answer: Fetch smaller chunks at a time, e.g. through pagination or infinite scrolling

 ### Liya Oz